IGEL-Technology/shim-review/README.md

 *******************************************************************************
  * GRUB2 checks the launched components and only boots into kernels signed off by us.
  * Our kernel is built with security lockdown patches, and only boots from read-only partitions also signed by us.
+ * Newer versions of IGEL OS containing the updated bootloader will have LOCKDOWN\_FORCE\_INTEGRITY enabled.

 *******************************************************************************
 ### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?